 Through an integrative perspective, LIFE medCLIFFS works in the four key areas that limit the effective management of invasive plants.

-LIFE medCLIFFS will develop several tools that will enable to integrate the biodiversity conservation into the market to prevent the introduction of new invasive or potentially invasive plants.
-This will be done by:
+LIFE medCLIFFS develops several tools to prevent the introduction of new invasive or potentially invasive plants, which will enable to integrate the biodiversity conservation into the market.

-c.
-Collaborative development of a consensus list (invasive ornamental species to avoid), a watch list (potentially invasive ornamental species) and a white list (non-invasive ornamental species).
+a.
+Collaborative development of a consensus list, a watch list and a white list.

-d.
-Development and promotion of voluntary adherence to a code of conduct and quality label to ensure production, sale and use of ornamental plants that avoids the spread of invasive or potentially invasive plants.
+b.
+Development and promotion of a voluntary code of conduct and quality label to ensure production, sale and use of ornamental plants that avoids the spread of invasive or potentially invasive plants.

 LIFE medCLIFFS will implement two participatory networks to rapidly detect the presence of invasive plants and to monitor the different species detected in priority areas, by: